xXleowXx/gitlab-charts/doc/quickstart/index.md

 To configure the chart, you need:

-1. The domain or subdomain for GitLab to operate under.
+- The domain or subdomain for GitLab to operate under.
-1. Your email address, so Let's Encrypt can issue a certificate.
+- Your email address, so Let's Encrypt can issue a certificate.

-To install the chart, issue the install command with two `--set` arguments:
+To install the chart, run the install command with two `--set` arguments:

 ```shell